Salma-Zag/pages/hacks/cs-portfolio-quest/backend/submodule_3.md

 #### 6. Code on Demand (Optional)

-Server can send executable code (rarely used in modern REST APIs).
+The server can send executable code to the client.
+This principle is infrequently implemented in modern REST APIs.
 ```
 Response can include:
 - JavaScript to run in browser